Google Cloud · CDL

 As a foundational credential, the CDL is most impactful when combined with experience or pursued as a stepping stone toward associate- and professional-level Google Cloud certifications such as the Associate Cloud Engineer or Professional Cloud Architect.
 It fills a distinct niche compared to competing foundational offerings like AWS Cloud Practitioner or Microsoft Azure Fundamentals, differentiating itself through its emphasis on Google-specific products, AI/ML innovation, and sustainability.
 Employers increasingly list the CDL as a preferred credential for roles involving cloud strategy, vendor management, and digital transformation program leadership.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 506 questions.

 Explanation